Jax-Drummond/TerminalApi/ThunderStoreIo/README.md

 It allows you to create and add them whenever you want in your code as it will automatically add the keywords when it is safe to do so.

+## Installation

+Just drag and drop the BepInEx folder to your Lethal Company root folder(Where the Lethal Company.exe is).

 ## Table of Contents

 1. [Creating Terminal Keywords](#creating-terminal-keywords)